bbauska/Coursera-Bootstrap/readme.md

 This is a use of the Collapse plugin in your web page.

-Also, we\'ll look at the other component, which is the Accordion in Bootstrap.
+Also, we&apos;ll look at the other component, which is the Accordion in Bootstrap.

 How does an Accordion behave?

-This is an example of an Accordion that we\'re going to construct in the exercise that follows.
+This is an example of an Accordion that we&apos;re going to construct in the exercise that follows.

-Here, you\'ll see that I have replaced the tabbed navigation that we did in the previous exercise by using an Accordion here.
+Here, you&apos;ll see that I have replaced the tabbed navigation that we did in the previous exercise by using an Accordion here.

 The way the Accordion works is that one piece of content is revealed and